4 Days in San Francisco: Perfect Itinerary for First Timers

 What’s the first thing you imagine when you think about visiting San Francisco?
 Most people would immediately say the Golden Gate Bridge.

-What they don’t tell you in all the travel guides is that the Golden Gate Bridge is actually a little bit miserable on most days.
+What they don’t tell you in all the travel guides is that the weather at the Golden Gate Bridge is actually a little bit miserable on most days.

 When you’re at the bridge, there are a few places we’d make sure to hit for great photos.